Intuit App Partner Program FAQ

 What payment terms will be offered by Intuit to pay the bill?

-Payment will be automatically collected when the bill is raised.
+Payment will be automatically collected the same day the invoice is provided.

 Do I need to provide my credit card information if I’m operating at the Builder tier?

 No. You don’t need to provide a payment method if you are at the Builder tier.
-However, if you start to make more than 500,000 API calls, you will need to provide a payment method to upgrade to the Silver tier.
+However, if you make more than 500,000 CorePlus API calls in a one-month time period, you will need to provide a payment method to upgrade to the Silver tier in order to continue calling APIs at the same rate and to avoid service and throttling issues.

 What happens if my payment method does not work when Intuit sends me a bill for my API usage (e.g., if my credit card has expired)?

-In the case of payment failure, there will be a grace period to provide a new payment method.
-Providing a valid payment method will retry the charge.
-If the charge is still in collections after the grace period, API calls for apps in your workspace will be blocked.
+In the case of payment failure, Intuit will provide a grace period at our discretion in order for you to update your payment method or provide a new payment method.
+Providing a valid payment method will automatically retry the charge.
+If the charge is still in collections after the grace period, all API calls for apps in your workspace will be blocked.

 What happens if I do not provide a payment method?

-Partners who do not provide a payment method by July 28, 2025, will be placed in the Builder tier, which includes access to 500,000 CorePlus API calls per month.
+Partners based in the US who do not provide a payment method by July 28, 2025, will be placed in the Builder tier, which includes access to 500,000 CorePlus API calls per month.

 When will I receive my first bill?

-For partners headquartered in the US, API metering will begin on July 28, 2025.
-The first flat program fee will be assessed on that day and prorated based on your billing cycle, which starts from the date you provide a payment method.
-Any variable API fees incurred for usage between July 28 - October 31, 2025, will be discounted at 100%.
-Starting November 1, 2025, variable API fees will apply if usage exceeds the included credit amount.
-For non-US-based partners, API metering and billing of platform service fees will start later in the year after a 30-day advance notification.
+The first flat program fee will be assessed on the day you provide a valid payment method and prorated based on your Billing Cycle, which starts from the date you provide a payment method.
+Any variable API fees incurred for usage between Oct 14 - November 2, 2025, will be discounted at 100%.
+Starting November 3, 2025, variable API fees will apply if usage exceeds the included CorePlus API credit amount.

 If I’m a developer with multiple apps, will I get a separate bill for each app?